pymupdf/PyMuPDF/docs/faq.rst

 ---------------------
 Numerous methods are available to access and manipulate PDF files on a fairly low level.
 Admittedly, a clear distinction between "low level" and "normal" functionality is not always possible or subject to personal taste.

-It also may happen, that functionality previously deemed low-level is lateron assessed as being part of the normal interface.
+It also may happen, that functionality previously deemed low-level is later on assessed as being part of the normal interface.
 This has happened in v1.14.0 for the class :ref:`Tools` -- you now find it as an item in the Classes chapter.

 Anyway -- it is a matter of documentation only: in which chapter of the documentation do you find what.
 Everything is available always and always via the same interface.